CMSC315-S2-Spring-2025/CMSC315-S2-Spring-2025.github.io/syllabus.md

 ## Class Communication

 I will use two primary forms of communication in this class: email announcements and Slack.
 You are responsible for remaining up to date on any information sent by email or posted to Slack.
 This may include clarifications to assignments, updates on grading rubrics, and changes in office hours.
-The Slack group for this class is shared with Dr. Balash's section, so you may see comments from either of us.
-In most cases, comments from either of us will apply to both class sections.

 For all general course information, questions, and clarifications, please use Slack.
 I hope that the Slack workspace can be an extension of our classroom community where we can share questions and answers for the entire class to view and learn from.